 It’s high time you weigh your options and choose how you want to balance content marketing and traditional advertising.
 Traditional marketing can get you leads and customers, but it can’t nurture them.

-A lot of companies and brands know that content marketing can help them achieve their goals (e.g., brand visibility and lead generation) and nurture the leads at the same time.
+A good content marketer knows that content marketing can help their company achieve their goals (e.g., brand visibility and lead generation) and nurture the leads at the same time.